flightaware/casstcl/README.md

 $cassdb exec "use wx;"
 ```

-* *$cassdb* **prepare** *$statement*
+* *$cassdb* **prepare** *tableName* *$statement*

 Prepare the specified statement.
-Although this command will probably work, the casstcl infrastructure in support of prepared statements including binding values into statements does not (yet) exist.
+Although the table name shouldn't technically need to be specified, since the cpp-driver API doesn't provide access to the data types of the elements of the statement (yet; they have a ticket open to do it), we need the table name so we can look up the data types of the values being substituted when a prepared statement is being bound.
+(It's OK to specify the table name since Cassandra doesn't support joins and whatnot so there shouldn't be more than one table referenced.)

+The result is a prepared statement object that currently has a single method, **delete**, which does the needful, but the statement can also be passed as an argument to adding a statement to a batch or execing or asyncing a statement.

 * *$cassdb* **keyspaces**